pypa/hatch/COMMANDS.rst

 If the path points to a package, it should have a ``tests`` directory.

+If a project is detected but there is no dedicated virtual env, it will be created and any dev requirements will be installed in it.

 .. code-block:: bash

     $ git clone https://github.com/ofek/privy && cd privy